 Donna Wormwood has shipped her Adirondack Rustic

-Miniatures all over the country and abroad, and was featured in Adirondack
+Miniatures all over the country and abroad, and has been featured in Adirondack

 Life and other publications.

 See also Donna's drawings and paintings of Adirondack flora and fauna.

 Thurman author Persis Grangerwill be on site.
 Sit awhile and swap yarns of old days in Thurman.
 Kids can dream up some fictional characters and make up stories about them.